Alexander-Golubski/flashcard-tracker/README.md

 * Flask
 * MySQL
 * SQLAlchemy
+* Flask-login
+* WTForms
 * Jinja2 templates
 * Pivotal Tracker

 ### What I'll Have to Learn

 I'll need to determine which spaced repetition algorithm to use.
 Anki uses [SuperMemo-2](https://www.supermemo.com/english/ol/sm2.htm), but there are [some issues with it](http://www.blueraja.com/blog/477/a-better-spaced-repetition-learning-algorithm-sm2).

+I'll need to learn two new modules: Flask-login and WTForms.

 I'd like to make sure that the web app looks nice and is functional on desktops as well as mobile devices in case teachers want to have their students complete their reviews in class (on, for example, school-provided iPads).
 I'm not sure if I can do that with the technologies I've listed so far.